teebid/aicure_opendbm/docs/website/extras/ci-cd-pipeline.md

 </figure>

 ## OpenDBM Web Documentation Deployment
 This pipeline is to make deployment of OpenDBM Web documentation.
-You can find the details about [OpenDBM documentation here]((odbm-doc)).
+You can find the details about [OpenDBM documentation here](odbm-doc).
 > This pipeline only triggered manually.
 We can go to github actions, select OpenDBM Web Documentation Deployment, the choose the Run WorkFlow